huntergps/handbook-docs/Fuse/05 - Triggers and Animators.md

 The `Target` property is used to identify the property which we intend to animate.
 The `Value` property is the value of the result of an animation.

 Because the task of setting a target and value, UX has a special syntax for this.
-Instead of
+Instead of (TODO: Broken sentence.
+Should this be "setting a target and value is so common"?)
 ```
 <Change Target="target.Property" Value="Value"/>
 ```